Dyslexia is a learning difference that can affect the ability to read, write and spell.

 - Standard left-to-right and top-to-bottom layout for text to aid with following the story in sequence.

-Waterstones have also produced a great printable guide to choosing dyslexia friendly books (PDF) that may have further suggestions.
+Waterstones have also produced a great printable guide to choosing dyslexia friendly books (PDF) that has further suggestions.

 Barrington Stoke publish dyslexia friendly books for young children with the new Little Gems series through to books for adults.
 The books are produced on cream paper to reduce glare together with carefully designed spacing and font.
 They also have an imprint, Picture Squirrels , which produces picture books designed for dyslexic adults to share with small children.